 Each month you will have access to:

-- A video workshop on a different topic related to peaceful parenting
+- A weekly video workshops on peaceful parenting

 - A curated ‘reading’ list of blogs, books, research, articles and podcast episodes

 - Bonus interviews and content

 - Discounts on mentoring calls and coaching programmes